Okanjo/okanjo-app-mysql/README.md

   * `options.sort` – Sorts the results by the given fields (same syntax as mongo sorts, e.g. `{ field: 1, reverse: -1 }`).
 Default is unset.
   * `options.conceal` – Whether to conceal dead resources.
 Default is `true`.
   * `options.mode` – (Internal) Query mode, used to toggle query modes like SELECT COUNT(*) queries
+  * `options.connection` – The connection to execute the query on.
+Defaults to the service pool.
 * `callback(err, rows)` – Fired when completed
   * `err` – Error, if occurred
   * `docs` – The array of rows returned or `[]` if none found.